ayeshafatima977/ToDoApp-CRUD-FrontEnd-BackEnd/README.md

 ## Requirements:

-1. Create an ERD of your database
+1. Create an ERD of your database-ERD Image was created using draw.io and Can be found in ERD Folder
 2. Create an SQL file to import and create tables/seed any data (An instructor should be able to import your SQL file and be ready to go.)
-Make sure your .sql file has the name of the database at the top like this: -- Database: `adventureworks`
+   Note: DataBase Can be found in database folder with File name as todo_mysqli.sql and databaseName as: `todo`
 3. A task has a due date
 4. A task has a category
    In the screenshot above there are two categories, Chores and Homework